 .: Pork Sword Chassis is the chassis only.
 FARend (Forward Accessory Rod), brace or stock, and other accessories sold separately

-.: Accepts Remington 700 footprint short actions (we highly recommend a custom barreled action from Alamo Precision Rifles!)
+.: Accepts Remington 700 footprint short actions (we can build a complete, custom gun for you, too!)

 .: Machined from a solid block of 7075-T651 billet aircraft aluminum